German Design Council: History

 The German Design Council was founded in the wake of the harsh criticism of the presentation of German products from the post-war period at the New York export trade show in 1949.
-In accordance with a motion of the Social Democratic Party (SPD), the German Bundestag decided to create an independent council for design development.
+In accordance with a motion of the Social Democratic Party (SPD), the German Bundestag decided to create an independent council for design development..
 This council was founded in 1953 as the 'Rat für Formgebung' in the form of a nonprofit foundation with the explicit task of supporting German industry in developing design as an economic and cultural factor.
 Since then, the council has carried out its duties by organising exhibitions, competitions and conferences, producing publications and providing strategic consulting.
 The logo of the German Design Council was created in 1960 by the graphic designer Anton Stankowski (1906–1998).
-The German Design Council pursues a design approach focussed on creating cultural and economic values.
+The German Design Council pursues a design approach focused on creating cultural and economic values.
 As formulated in the foundation resolution of the German Bundestag, the meeting of the foundation members functions as a platform for the communication of everyone involved in the design process.